 Go to the Task Wall tab and you're presented with a range of surveys, quizzes and free trial offers you can sign up for to earn $20 a time.

 Click on the Earn button and you're taken to very scammy-looking sites and asked for more of your personal information to sign up.
 Definitely not recommended!

 2. Upload A YouTube Video

-Next up, you are told you can $50 simply by creating and uploading a YouTube video that’s at least 60 seconds in length talking about how wonderful Tap 2 Earn is and why you recommend it.
+Next up, you are told you can make $50 for creating and uploading a YouTube video that's at least 60 seconds in length talking about how wonderful Tap 2 Earn is and why you recommend it.

 You're even given the exact video title and description to use:

 Did you wonder why there were so many overly positive Tap 2 Earn reviews online?
 I guess now you know! 😉

 3. Share Your Tap2Earn Link On Social Media